apache/hive/kafka-handler/README.md

 ```

 If you use Confluent's Avro serialzier or deserializer with the Confluent Schema Registry, you will need to remove five bytes from beginning of each message.
 These five bytes represent [a magic byte and a four-byte schema ID from registry.](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#wire-format)
 This can be done by setting `"avro.serde.type"="confluent"`.
-In this case it is recommended to set an Avro schema via `"avro.schema.url"="http://hostname/SimpleDocument.avsc"` or `"avro.schema.literal"="{"type" : "record","name" : "SimpleRecord","..."}`.
+In this case it is also recommended to set the Avro schema either via `"avro.schema.url"="http://hostname/SimpleDocument.avsc"` or `"avro.schema.literal"="{"type" : "record","name" : "SimpleRecord","..."}`.
 If both properties are set then `avro.schema.literal` has higher priority.

 List of supported serializers and deserializers: